Social / Personality

 - Emotion and motivation: nature of emotions, emotion regulation, social functions of emotions, self-regulation, goal pursuit, self-control

 - Self, identity, and social cognition: self-perception and interpersonal perception, perspective-taking and empathy, self-other comparisons

 - Groups, networks, and organizations: status hierarchies, social power, psychology of war and sociopolitical violence, group dynamics, online social networks

 - Culture, values, and worldviews: moral psychology, culture and belief systems, psychology of religion

 - Personality structure and development: structure of personality attributes, culture and personality description, lifespan development

-- Decision making and risk perception: neuroeconomics and valuation, social and financial decision making, decision making in applied contexts (e.g., legal, aviation, risk assessment)
+- Decision making and risk perception: human judgment, individual and group decision making, decision making in applied contexts (e.g., legal, aviation), risk perception, communication, and assessment

-Research in these areas draws upon a wide range of methods, including dyadic and group methods, psychophysiology, neuroimaging, neuroendocrinology, experience sampling, longitudinal studies, surveys, computational methods, and field studies.
+Research in these areas draws upon a wide range of methods, including individual, dyadic, and group methods, psychophysiology, neuroimaging, neuroendocrinology, experience sampling, longitudinal studies, surveys, computational methods, and field studies.
 Students have the opportunity to develop their skills through coursework and through collaboration with faculty mentors.

 Our program encourages an interdisciplinary approach, and training exposes students to a wide range of topics through small seminars, informal brownbag series, lab meetings, and a variety of other opportunities.
 Students often work with multiple faculty, including faculty from other areas of psychology, from other departments and units on campus, and from other institutions.
 Each student can flexibly tailor his or her own graduate program under the guidance of faculty advisors, making the social and personality psychology program a distinctive training experience for each graduate student.